 When to Water Container Plants

-Potted plants will tend to dry out more quickly than their in-ground counterparts.
+Potted plants tend to dry out more quickly than their in-ground counterparts.
 The small soil space and the construction of the pot mean the container stores very little moisture.
-In general, early morning or early evening is the optimal time to water your containers as this will give the plant some time to take up the water before the heat of the day kicks in but will also allow excess water on the plant to evapoate quickly so that the plant is not vulnerable to fungus.
+In general, early morning or early evening is the optimal time to water your containers, as this will give the plant some time to take up the water before the heat of the day kicks in, but it will also allow excess water on the plant to evaporate quickly so that the plant is not vulnerable to fungus.

 It is also obviously time to water when the soil is dry all the way to the bottom, but this may be too late for the plant.
-Look for shriveled leaves, limp stems, dropping petals and dry discolored leaves.
+Look for shriveled leaves, limp stems, dropping petals, and dry, discolored leaves.
 You should check potted plants daily in warm, dry conditions.
-Usually when the first inch or so of soil is dry, it’s a good indication that watering is needed.
+Usually when the first inch (2.5 cm.) or so of soil is dry, it’s a good indication that watering is needed.

 How Often to Water Potted Plants

 If you are consistently checking the pots, you will know when to water the plant.
 The frequency depends upon the species.
 Succulents and drought tolerant plants need to be watered less often than annuals and vegetables.
 Well-established plants can go longer before water than newly installed plants.

 It is best on most plants to water deeply and slowly, so water can access all parts of the soil and roots.
 Short, light watering just goes out the drainage holes before the plant can acquire the moisture or the soil can absorb the water.
 In fact, most potting soils can start to repel water if allowed to completely dry out.
 Slow and deep watering will not only ensure the water gets to the roots of the plant, but will also force over dry potting soil to absorb water again.

 If you have accidentally allowed the soil in your container to dry out completely, it would be wise to soak the entire container in a tub of water for a half hour or so in order to force rehydration of the potting soil.